artsandmetaphysics/goodlifeodyssey/_notes/the-iliad.md

 The poem is about 16,000 lines of hexameter verse in the ancient Greek, and is split into 24 books.

-1. Agamemnon and Achilles Quarrel; Thetis appeals to Zeus
+1. Agamemnon and Achilles quarrel; Thetis appeals to Zeus
-2. Agamemnon Tests the Troops; The Great Gathering of Armies
+2. Agamemnon tests the troops; the great gathering of armies
-3. Helen Reviews the Champions; Paris and Menelaus Duel
+3. Helen reviews the champions; Paris and Menelaus duel
-4. Zeus and Hera Bicker; The Truce Erupts in War
+4. Zeus and Hera bicker; the truce erupts in war
-5. Diomedes Fights the Gods
+5. Diomedes fights Aphrodite, Apollo, and Ares
-6. Hector Returns to Troy
+6. Hector returns to Troy
-7. Ajax Duels with Hector
+7. Ajax duels with Hector
 8. The Tide of Battle Turns
 9. The Embassy to Achilles
 10. Marauding Through the Night